azcastillo/data_analyst_salary_predictor/README.md

 ![](analyst_job_by_state.jpg)

-## Model Building
+## Model Building:

-**Part 1**:
-First, I transformed the categorical variables into dummy variables using a one hot encoder.
-I also split the data into train and tests sets with a test size of 30%.
+Selected features from the feature selection notebook for the Lasso model and evaluated more features for the remaining models.
+I chose the features based off of the EDA done in the corresponding notebook.
+For the regularization models, I scaled the data with the built in normaize method for each model.
+After all features were selected I transformed the categorical variables into dummy variables using the pd.get_summies method.
+I split the data into train and tests sets with a test size of 30%.
+For the XGBoost model I first put the data set in the necessary form using Dmatrix and constructed a baseline model using default parameters before tuning.

-I used a random forest classifier for the moodel and evaluated the model using the accuracy, precision, recall, and AUC metrics.
-I chose a random forest classifier because of the sparsity associated with the data as well as the primary binary nature of each feature.

-A GridSearchCV was performed on the random forest model where I analyzed the max_depth hyperparameter.
-The GridSearchCV returned that the random forest classifier with a max_depth hyperparameter equal to 5 performed more optimally on the precision metric.
-I consequentely used this model for the prediction.

 ## Models Used:
 *	**Lasso Regression** – A baseline for the model.
 Given the sparsity of the data after one hot encoding, we could use feature selection to help with the predictions.